Kisses, Kisses, Kisses!

 Since some in the Christian market have dubbed me “The Kissing Queen,” I decided to explore some of the different types of kisses in my books, so here’s a sampling of my various styles.
+And if you’re curious, scroll to the bottom to find my two favorite kissing scenes I’ve ever written.
 Happy reading!

 Okay, I’m pretty sure I always get an eye-roll from my editor every time I write what I call the “caveman kiss,” which is when a hero takes a kiss by force, dominating the heroine to stake his claim.
 You know, like in those wonderful old-fashioned movies when John Wayne would lay one on Maureen O’Hara in McClintock, or when Rhett drags Scarlett from the wagon to steal a kiss on a sunset hill in Gone with the Wind?
 Or even like that classic pic of the soldier kissing a nurse in the street—a perfect stranger—following the armistice for WWII?